amcginlay/eks-demos/doc/15-aws-load-balanacer-controller/README.md

   --rule="/*=${EKS_APP}:80"
 ```

-External port 80 requests are now load balanced across the two underlying deployments.
-The use of the `group-name` annotation permits these deployments to span multiple namespaces.
 Grab the load balancer DNS name (from either ingress object) and put the following `curl` command in a loop until the AWS resource is resolved (2-3 mins).
 If you receive any errors, just wait a little longer.
 ```bash